Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 Mistake #1: Stopping the Soap in Winter

-Dry skin doesn't mean stop using the soap.
-It means adjust your routine.
-Add more moisture.
-Reduce contact time.
-Don't lose 3-4 months of progress.
+Dry skin does not mean stop using the soap.
+It means adjust your routine by adding more moisture and reducing contact time.
+Do not lose 3-4 months of progress.

 Mistake #2: Skipping SPF in Winter

 Winter sun still triggers dark spots.
 UV rays reflect off snow and clouds.
-Use SPF 30 daily year-round.
-Your results depend on it.
+Use SPF 30 daily year-round — your brightening results depend on it.

 Mistake #3: Using Hot Water in Winter